-Note: Setup Assistant software is compatible with Windows 2000, XP, and Vista; and Mac OS X v10.x.
-If you are using another operating system, the Router can be set up using the Alternate Setup Method described in this User Manual (see page xx) [VERIFY PAGE NUMBER].
+NOTE: Setup Assistant software is compatible with Windows 2000, XP, and Vista; and Mac OS X v10.x.
+If you are using another operating system, the Router can be set up using the Alternate Setup Method described in this User Manual (see page 20)

-Integrated N+ Wireless Access Point
+Integrated G+ MIMO Wireless Access Point

-N MIMO is an exciting new wireless technology based on the draft IEEE 802.11n specification.
-It employs MIMO (Multiple Input Multiple Output) smart-antenna technology that achieves data rates of up to 300Mbps.
+G^{+ MIMO} is an exciting new wireless technology that achieves data rates of up to 54Mbps.
 Actual throughput is typically lower than the connected data rate and will vary depending on your networking environment.

-NOTE: The standard transmission rate-300Mbps-is the physical data rate.
+NOTE: The standard transmission rate-54Mbps-is the physical data rate.
 Actual data throughput will be lower.